auchung/seasonal-recipes/README.md

 We explored relationships between recipe characteristics and average rating to identify potentially predictive features.

-#### `minutes` vs. `high_rating`
-Genereally, the shorter the recipe takes to complete, the higher the precision.
-As the minutes increases, the variability in the ratings increases.
-<iframe
-  src="assets/bivariate1.html"
-  width="700"
-  height="400"
-  frameborder="0"
-></iframe>

 #### `n_ingredients` vs. `high_rating`
-Generally, the less number of ingredients, the higher the precision.
-As the number of ingredients increases, the variability in the ratings increases.
-However, the graph dispays a curved shape, indicating that there are higher ratings at the more extreme ends of the spectrum while the graph maintains lower constant rating with less polarizing number of ingredients.
+The graph displays a parabolic shape, indicating that there are higher ratings at the more extreme ends of the spectrum while the graph consistently maintains lower ratings for less extreme values.

 <iframe
-  src="assets/bivariate2.html"
+  src="assets/BIVARIATE1.html"
   width="700"
   height="400"
   frameborder="0"
 ></iframe>

 #### `n_steps` vs. `high_rating`
-Generally, the less number of steps, the higher the precision.
-As the number of steps increases, the variability in the ratings increases.
+Generally, the less the number of steps, the lower the dispersion.
+As the number of steps increases, the variability in the ratings also increases.

 <iframe
   src="assets/bivariate3.html"
   width="700"